arceuss/ftpdonloader/README.md

 ## How It Works

 1. **Scanning Phase**:
-   - Uses 4 parallel scanner threads to discover files
+   - Uses 4 parallel scanner threads with `ftputil` to discover files
-   - Prioritizes faster FTP listing methods: `MLSD` → `NLST` → `LIST`
+   - Uses `ftputil`'s `listdir()` API for clean directory listing
    - For PureFTPd servers, attempts `LIST -R` for faster recursive scanning
    - Files are added to the download queue and UI as they're discovered

 2. **Download Phase**:
    - Creates multiple worker threads (configurable, default: 4)
-   - Each worker maintains its own FTP connection
+   - Each worker maintains its own `ftputil.FTPHost` connection
    - Files are distributed to available workers via a queue system
+   - Downloads preserve file modification timestamps from the server
    - Duplicate downloads are prevented by tracking downloaded/downloading files

 3. **Progress Tracking**: